arthurbrenno/webson/README.md

     summary: Annotated[
       str,
       msgspec.Meta(
-        description="Here, you will insert a short summary of the page, " "its contents etc.")
+        description="A short summary of the page")
     ]

 # Initialize your LLM (using IntelliBricks Synapse) and Webson